cloudfoundry-incubator/quarks-operator/docs/development.md

 ## Create-Or-Update pattern

 A pattern that comes up quite often is that an object needs to be updated if it already exists or created if it doesn't. `controller-runtime` provides the `controller-util` package which has a `CreateOrUpdate` function that can help with that.
-It takes a skeleton object and a reconcile function that is caleld in both the create and the update case:
+It takes a skeleton object and a reconcile function that is called in both the create and the update case:

 ```go
 tempManifestSecret := &corev1.Secret{